Last updated: May 5th 2022

 Subject to applicable laws, Otsuka will store personal information only for the purposes for which it was collected and as long as it is necessary to fulfill such purposes.
 In that respect, Otsuka has put in place measures of control, timeframes and guidelines pertaining to the storage of personal information and to the destruction of files and other supports containing such personal information when deemed no longer required or relevant under the law or for the purposes listed in the previous section.

-Otsuka will not share your personal information with unrelated third-parties for their own separate use, unless we have obtained your opt-in consent to do so.
+Otsuka will not share your personal information with unrelated third-parties for their own separate use, unless we have obtained your consent to do so or as otherwise permitted or required by law.

-When you provide personal information to Otsuka, it may occasionally be transferred to third-parties who act for or on behalf of Otsuka, or in connection with the business of Otsuka, for further processing in accordance with the purpose(s) for which the data was originally collected, such as delivery services, evaluation or technical support.
-For instance, such personal information may be accessible to some of Otsuka’s business alliances and service providers, such as agencies or companies we retain to fulfill requests for information, answer telephone calls or provide assistance to us on specific programs or projects and otherwise helpus fulfill any purpose described above.
+When you provide personal information to Otsuka, it may occasionally be transferred to service providers and business partners who act for or on behalf of Otsuka, or in connection with the business of Otsuka, for further processing in accordance with the purpose(s) for which the data was originally collected, such as evaluating the quality of the services or of our technical support.
+For instance, such personal information may be accessible to some of Otsuka’s business alliances and service providers, such as agencies or companies we retain to fulfill requests for information, answer telephone calls or provide assistance to us on specific programs or projects and otherwise help us fulfill any purpose described above.
 In addition, Otsuka may enter into business relationships with other companies for co-promotion purposes.

 Information shared with other third-parties

-There may also be instances where Otsuka may be required to share your information with third-parties who have not been retained by Otsuka, such as with health authorities, in order to report possible adverse drug events, during inspections or audits, or as ordered or directed by courts or other governmental agencies.
-These entities receiving personal information under these conditions have some privacy requirements that apply to their handling of your information.
+There may also be instances where Otsuka may be required or permitted by law to share your information with third-parties who have not been retained by Otsuka, such as with health authorities, in order to report possible adverse drug events, during inspections or audits, or as ordered or directed by courts or other governmental agencies.

-Personal information may also be transferred to a potential purchaser or other corporation in connection with a business transaction or corporate reorganization, such as if Otsuka is to be sold, merged or amalgamated or if substantially all of Otsuka’s assets are to be sold or disposed of, the whole to the extent however that such communication is necessary for the purposes of deciding whether to proceed with the sale or other transaction.
+Personal information may also be transferred to a potential purchaser or other third-party if such information is required in connection with a business transaction or corporate reorganization, such as if Otsuka is to be sold, merged or amalgamated or if substantially all of Otsuka’s assets are to be sold or disposed of.
+In that case, we will share personal information only to the extent necessary for the purposes of deciding whether to proceed with the transaction and, if so, for the purposes of completing that transaction, in accordance with applicable laws.

-Finally, Otsuka reserves the right to use or disclose personal information if it reasonably believes that such use or disclosure is necessary to protect Otsuka’s rights, to comply with a judicial proceeding, a court order, or a legal process or for any other purpose set forth in the law allowing or requiring the disclosure of personal information.
+Finally, Otsuka may use or disclose personal information in situations permitted or required by law, in particular if it reasonably believes that such use or disclosure is necessary to protect Otsuka’s rights, to comply with a judicial proceeding, a court order, or a legal process or for any other purpose set forth in the law allowing or requiring the disclosure of personal information.

 Otsuka takes reasonable steps to ensure that personal information collected is reliable for its intended use, accurate, complete and current.
 To that end, Otsuka ensure that you can consult, correct and update such information at all times as follows:

-Requests for access and correction are free of charge.
-However, we may require a reasonable fee for the reproduction and forwarding of documents containing personal information if you wish to receive a copy of such documents as allowed under applicable law.
+Requests for access and rectification are free of charge.
+However, we may require a reasonable fee for the production and forwarding of documents containing personal information if you wish to receive a copy of such documents as allowed under applicable laws.
 Otsuka will notify ahead of time of the amount of these fees if applicable.

 We use appropriate technical, administrative and physical safeguards and other measures to protect data that pertains to you from loss, misuse or alteration.

 Furthermore, please be aware that identity thieves sometimes send fraudulent emails to trick individuals into divulging personal or financial information.
 Should you receive an email that looks like it is from Otsuka asking for personal information, you shall avoid responding to such email.
 Otsuka will never request account password or financial information through emails.
-If you have received or entered personal information in response to a suspicious email, pop-upor phony website claiming to be affiliated with Otsuka Websites, please contact Otsuka immediately.
+If you have received or entered personal information in response to a suspicious email, pop-up or phony website claiming to be affiliated with Otsuka’s Websites, please contact Otsuka immediately.

 Children’s Online Privacy